-Christopher J. Finlay is a senior lecturer in political theory.
+Christopher J. Finlay is a Reader in Political Theory.
 He teaches and writes on international political theory, particularly just war theory, terrorism and the ethics of political violence, and on the history of political thought.

 Christopher recently completed a project focusing on the ethical and theoretical dimensions of the concept of terrorism and its relationship with theories of revolution, armed resistance and war.
 This work addresses contemporary debates in just war theory, international relations, political theory and applied ethics.
 He has published widely on these themes and related issues such as military intervention and torture.
 Christopher's book, Terrorism and the Right to Resist: a Theory of Just Revolutionary War will be published by Cambridge University Press later in 2015.
 Work for this project was supported by a British Academy / Leverhulme Trust Senior Research Fellowship in 2010-11.

 Christopher's previous work explored the social contexts and concerns of moral and political philosophy in the Scottish Enlightenment.
 His book, Hume’s Social Philosophy (London: Continuum, 2007), completed a project funded by the Irish Research Council for Humanities and Social Sciences on Possessive Individualism and the Social Thought of the Scottish Enlightenment.
 He has also written on the political thought of Adam Ferguson and on education and moral philosophy in the Enlightenment.

 Finlay, C. J. (forthcoming 2015) Terrorism and the Right to Resist: A Theory of Just Revolutionary War (Cambridge: Cambridge University Press)

 Finlay, C. J and Carey, D. , ed.
 (2011) The Empire of Credit: The Financial Revolution in Britain, Ireland and America 1689-1815 (Irish Academic Press)